lindseyburnett/interlocking-crochet-generator/README.md

 # Todo

+## Bug Fixes
+- Change DrawingGridSquare contents to use SVGs instead of text, so they scale with square size

 ## Pattern Display!
 - Every other row is flipped, both LTR vs. RTL *and* front vs. back stitches